 The paintings are considered important examples of German-American art in Milwaukee and beyond.

-"The collection in Turner Hall has a richness and diversity of works that is unrivaled in the United States, in terms not only of the number of works but the number of painters represented, the topics addressed and the periods represented," wrote Aims McGuinness, an associate professor of history at UW-Milwaukee and a member of the Milwaukee Turners, in a report on the murals prepared for the Turners board in August.
+"The collection in Turner Hall has a richness and diversity of works that is unrivaled in the United States, in terms not only of the number of works but the number of painters represented, the topics addressed and the periods represented," wrote McGuinness in the report.

 "The paintings are among the very last remaining vestiges of German-language public art in a city where the German language and much else of German-American culture was eradicated or suppressed after U.S. entry into World War I. The only other example I can think of this is the mural in Usinger's by Georg Peter."